AmitRockBear/Advanced_Topics_In_Programming_hw1/README.md

 These files consist of small functions that are not directly associated with any class within the project.

-### `Config.h` and `Config.cpp`

-These files define the `Config` class, implemented as a singleton to centralize and manage program configuration settings effectively.
-The class provides a single instance accessible through the `getInstance()` method, ensuring consistent access to configuration data throughout the application.
-It handles the loading and parsing of configuration data from a file named `config.txt`, where each line follows the `<key>=<value>` format strictly.
-Valid key-value pairs are stored in an unordered map within the singleton instance, allowing efficient access and modification of configuration parameters across different parts of the program.
-Notably, essential keys such as `logFileName` are predefined with default fallback values from `General.h` in cases where these keys are absent or incorrectly formatted in the configuration file.

 ### `Logger.h` and `Logger.cpp`

 These files define the `Logger` class, implemented as a singleton to handle logging functionalities within the program.
 The class includes methods for logging informational messages (`logInfo`) and error messages (`logError`).
 It supports logging to standard output (`logToStdout`) and standard error (`logToStderr`).
-Additionally, the logger logs to a file specified in the configuration under the key `logToFile` (in case the key doesn't exist the program has a default fallback value and will log to `application.log`).
+The program log file is `application.log`.

 ## Error Handling